karllhughes/learn/_posts/2022-02-12-the-ultimate-list-of-developer-podcasts.md

 Since its beginning in March of 2014 Podcast.**init** has brought you stories of the people that make the Python community great.
 Every week a new episode provides useful and informative insights into the projects, platforms, and practices that engineers, business leaders, and data scientists need to know about to learn and grow in their careers.

 Each interview explores the motivations, challenges, and experiences behind the software that you use every day.
 By digging deep into the technical implementation, edge cases, and lessons learned, the host ensures that you get the most value for your time spent listening.
-By following along you will learn more than you thought possible about diverse and important topics in the domains of data science, DevOps, web application development, scientific research, open source sustainability, machine learning, and countless others.
+By following along you will learn more than you thought possible about diverse and important topics in the domains of data science, DevOps, web application development, scientific research, open-source sustainability, machine learning, and countless others.

 ### [Python Bytes](http://pythonbytes.fm/)